Starting & Chartering a New Group @ FMU:

 The following information is required of organizations seeking to be chartered by Francis Marion University:

-3. List of officers, all of whom must have a minimum grade point average of 2.0 and a list of 15 members, all of whom must
+- List of at least 7 members, all of whom must have a minimum grade point average of 2.0.

 For more information regarding starting and chartering a new organization on the FMU campus, please contact a staff member in the Dean of Students Office.